shadow93/Deathrun-Classic/README.md

 - Show version number on game description
 - Integrated thirdperson - persistent setting (remembers your thirdperson setting if you DC then later reconnect, as well as between map changes)
 - Grant death points for kills, grant surviving runners points if they win
+- Living spectator glitch fix (this was witnessed on the OutPost's deathrun server).

 ## HandleStuckPlayers